 - Don’t smoke.
 Not even going to spend time talking about this except to remind you that smoking can drive you into menopause earlier, meaning you hit those primary bone-bashing years even sooner.
 We care about you.
 Please quit if you can.

 Some medical treatments for osteoporosis aren’t suitable for everyone, so before beginning any regimen, be sure to consult your doc.
 By the way, medical interventions don’t mean you don’t have to do all that stuff above.
 Your lifestyle has a huge impact on your physical and emotional health, so eat well, exercise, and don’t smoke anyway, ‘k?

 - Take an osteoporosis medication.
-According to the Mayo Clinic, some of the most common medications for men and women at risk of fracture are bisphosphonates like Fosamax and Boniva.
+Some of the most common medications for men and women have a risk of fractures are bisphosphonates like Fosamax and Boniva.
 These medications can be taken as a weekly or monthly pill or as a less-frequent injection.
 There may be some side-effects such as nausea and muscle aches.
 There is also a small risk of thigh bone fractures or affects to the jawbone from some osteoporosis meds, so talk with your doc and weigh the potential benefits and risks.